Human79/macOS-HP-Probook-430-G3-Resources/README.md

 #### Not tested
 - HDMI output(both)
 - RTS522A PCI Express Card Reader
-- (*Ideally both should work,If some is willing to test,create an issue*)
+- (*Ideally both should work, If some is willing to test, create an issue*)

 #### To Do
 - ~~Add pci devices in system information~~  *done*
 - Battery cycle count
-- macOS Powerchime(*I don't know what I will do,if you have any suggestions,create an issue*)
+- macOS Powerchime (*I don't know what I will do,if you have any suggestions,create an issue*)
 - ~~Real Time Clock Loss (RTC)~~ *done*
 - Let me know more